-An easy test of the fundamental assumption of forward-looking behavior of the Permanent Income Hypothesis can be carried out if one can identify instances when households receive payments resulting from a preannounced change in income.
+An easy test of the assumption of forward-looking behavior of the Permanent Income Hypothesis can be carried out if one can identify instances when households receive payments resulting from a preannounced change in income.
 A series of natural experiments that identify such preannounced changes finds that agents adjust consumption at receipt, which is in contrast to the assumption of forward-looking rational behavior.
-Some of these experiments suggest that binding liquidity constraints can partly, but not entirely, explain this finding.
-They tend to find that more liquidity-constrained households react more strongly at receipt, but even unconstrained households appear to adjust their consumption upon receiving a pre-announced payment.
+Some of these experiments suggest binding liquidity constraints can partly, but not entirely, explain this finding.
+They tend to find that more liquidity constrained households react more strongly at receipt, but even unconstrained households appear to adjust their consumption upon receiving a preannounced payment.
 The pattern of results across different types of natural experiments suggests a degree of near-rational behavior: in response to large income changes, households do appear to adhere to the Permanent Income Hypothesis, and only when faced with small income changes does the evidence not line up with the model predictions.
+Modelling near-rationality explicitly and embedding a natural experiment directly into such a model would be useful to generate further insights.
+Moreover, analyzing new measures of liquidity constraints that incorporate wealthy hand-to-mouth consumers could possibly help reconcile some of the conflicting evidence on the importance of liquidity constraints.
 A clear disadvantage of natural experiments also becomes apparent in this application: analyzing preannounced income decreases would directly rule out the possibility that binding liquidity constraints drive the results, and analyzing large preannounced income changes would rule out near-rational behavior.
-Whereas a researcher running field or laboratory experiments would thus make sure both features are covered by any given experiment, natural episodes encompassing these two features are rare.52 cross-regional variation driven by historical episodes to establish exogeneity.
-Whereas the first approach typically estimates aggregate fiscal multipliers smaller than one, the second approach consistently returns estimates of the local fiscal multiplier between 1.5 and 2.
-However, these aggregate and regional multipliers are different concepts and cannot be directly compared.
+Whereas a researcher running field or laboratory experiments would thus make sure any given experiment covers both features, natural episodes encompassing these two features are rare.